-The opening day and average October individual catch rates for the 2013-14 season were the 2nd highest recorded since Ohau Channel Surveys were implemented.
+The opening day and average October individual catch rates for the 2014-15 season were the 5th highest recorded since Ohau Channel Surveys were implemented.
 The best opening to an Ohau Channel angling season witnessed during surveys is the 2009-10 season.
-The 3rd best start (narrowly behind 2013-14) was 2007-08 immediately prior to the diversion wall's construction.
-Having large smelt densities in the channel coinciding with the trout fishing season opening is an aspect that these good openings have in common.
+The 2nd best start was the 2013-14 opening just ahead of the 2007-08 opening immediately prior to the diversion wall's construction.
+Having large smelt densities in the channel coinciding with the trout fishing season opening is an aspect that the 'good' openings have in common and the poorer openings lack.